alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 But still it would be worth mentioning that in order to support niche environments such as the mentioned GIT bash and MSYS2 bash, the [Boost NoWide library](https://www.boost.org/doc/libs/master/libs/nowide/doc/html/index.html) can be used for portable Unicode console string input.

-### 6.2 Discussion limited to input of integers.
+### 6.2 Missing discussion of floating point input and C++03 → C++11 difference.

 While the chapter title “Input of strings and numbers” says “numbers”, in this chapter Frances only discusses input of *integers*.

 Integer input is different from floating point input in a number (!) of ways:

 * The syntax of a floating point number specification depends on locale
-  and iostreams unfortunately have locale.
+  and an iostream unfortunately has a locale.
 This is especially about the fractional part delimiter which is `.` in English but `,` in mainland Europe.
 In practice the syntax of integers, however, is independent of locale.
 * The floating point types usually support `inf` and `nan` values
   spelled out that way in input text, while the integer types do not have this.
 Also as I recall there is an Apple clang++ non-conformance and/or language extension issue for `inf`/`nan` input.
 * Integer input text can be expected to be octal or hexadecimal